nizwant/cloud_computing_project/README.md

 1. Get the audio file from YouTube or user
    - If it is from YouTube, we use youtube-dl to download the audio
-   - If it is from the user, we will either process it on the client side (if it possible) or just upload it to the server
+   - If it is from the user, we will either process it on the client side (if possible) or just upload it to the server
-2. Convert it to a correct format using FFmpeg
+2. Convert it to the correct format using FFmpeg
 3. Create a spectrogram from the audio file - using some library for that
 4. Create a fingerprint from the spectrogram - this is the most crucial part, some of the processes that we can do:
     - reduce the quality of the spectrogram - this will reduce the size and thus increase the speed of processing and comparisons but also decrease noise to signal ratio, so the algorithm should be more accurate